-An old southern recipe for tomato gravy.
+An old fashioned, homemade southern recipe for tomato gravy.
 Delicious served over hot buttermilk biscuits and topped with an over-easy egg.

-As you all know, I post all kinds of things here on Never Enough Thyme - southern, traditional, vintage, even classic recipes.
+As you all know, I post all kinds of things here - southern, traditional, vintage, even classic recipes.
 Even though the main theme of the blog is southern traditional, I basically post whatever I feel like cooking and sounds good to eat!

 Lots of people say that's a big mistake, that a blog should have a very strict focus, but that's never been my intention.
 I just enjoy sharing recipes of all kinds and that's what I do, but it always makes me happiest when I share something really old.

 This recipe for Tomato Gravy is a very old, traditionally southern recipe that's good for breakfast, lunch, or supper.
 We enjoy it on biscuits topped with an over-easy or poached egg and a side of either bacon or ham.
 It's also good spooned over fried chicken or on top of country fried steak.

 I've even drizzled it on top of homemade french fries and topped that with shredded cheese.
 I hope you'll give tomato gravy a try.
 I think you're going to love it!

 - The tang of the tomatoes and the creaminess of the gravy brings a flavor punch

 - Perfect comfort food for starting a long day or ending a long night

 - Bacon fat (Almost every southern cook always has a jar of bacon fat on hand for seasoning purposes.
 If you don't have bacon fat you can quickly render some from a couple of slices of bacon or just substitute olive oil.
 You won't have that wonderful smoky background flavor, but it'll still be great.